 Benefits of a 401(k) Plan

-- Tax Advantages: Contributions are made pre-tax, reducing the employee’s taxable income.
-Alternatively, contributions can be made post-tax (Roth).
-Investments grow tax-free until withdrawn.
+- Tax Advantages: Contributions can be made pre-tax, which reduces the employee’s taxable income.
+Alternatively, post-tax (Roth) contributions can be made.
+Investments grow without immediate tax.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Pick a provider that offers a range of investment choices, administrative support, and employee education.
+- Choose a Plan Provider: Select a provider that offers a range of investment opportunities, administrative support, and employee learning resources.

 Individual 401(k)

-Designed to offer the same benefits as a business 401(k), this plan is also known as a Solo 401(k).
-It is ideal for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.
+This plan, also known as a Individual 401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Seek out providers with a range of investment options and reduced fees.
+- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with multiple investment options and reduced fees.

 - Create a Plan Document: Draft the terms of your plan, including contribution limits, investment options, and loan provisions.